-It should be added that some recent studies have insisted that NNSs have affective resistance toward the use of the NS norm to maintain his or her own identity, and may commit pragmatic negative transfer "on purpose" (Al-Issa, 2003; Robinson, 1992; Siegal, 1996).
+It should be added that some recent studies have insisted that NNSs have affective resistance toward the use of NS norm to maintain his or her own identity, and may commit pragmatic negative transfer "on purpose" (Al-Issa, 2003; Robinson, 1992; Siegal, 1996).
 Siegal (1996) reported that a female western learner of Japanese felt affective resistance to a Japanese norm, because Japanese female language appears to her too humble.
-Also, Robinson documented that female Japanese learners of English felt uncomfortable refusing in English, because they felt refusing were not so desirable in Japan.
+In addition, Robinson documented that female Japanese learners of English felt uncomfortable refusing in English, because they felt refusing were not so desirable in Japan.
 Moreover, Al-Issa (2003) sheds light on some motivating factors for Arabic learners of English to make socio-cultural transfer deliberately, such as their pride in L1, learners' perception of L2, and religion.
 Considering these orientations of research, there may be a great possibility that NNS pragmatic negative transfer results from the NNS affective resistance to the NS practice rather than a lack of the "NS-like" pragmatic competence (Siegal 1996).
+1

-1 made at whether or not a cross-cultural difference in pragmatics is really problematic in intercultural communication2.
-In other words, except for a few studies, (See some works in Spencer-Oatey, 2000), the CCP/ILP studies predominantly speculated about what would happen with the basis of "independent" actions of each cultural group.
+Such a consideration would naturally lead us to the question, Is a given cross-cultural difference in pragmatics between NS and NNS problematic?
+Although there is a great deal of cross-cultural information on pragmatics around, almost no studies have ever been made at whether or not a cross-cultural difference in pragmatics is really problematic in intercultural communication.
+In other words, except for a few studies (See Spencer- Oatey, 2000), the CCP/ILP studies predominantly speculated about what would happen with the basis of "independent" actions of each cultural group.
 By this approach, it seems improbable that we will discover what actually happens in a dynamic "interaction" between them.
-More directly speaking, most existing studies have presupposed that NNS-like behaviour is a cause of miscommunication with little attempt to investigate what the actual consequence might be though Kasper (1992) prudently maintains that "negative" transfer equals "difference from L2", but "difference from L2 equals miscommunication' is a non sequitur" (p.
+More directly speaking, most existing studies have presupposed that NNS-like behavior is a cause of miscommunication with little attempt to investigate what the actual consequence might be \ though Kasper (1992) prudently maintains that "negative" transfer equals "difference from L2," but "difference from L2 equals miscommunication' is a non sequitur" (p.
 221).